 - 1 15 oz can Coconut Milk (see note)

-- 2 Tbsp Coconut Oil sub any neutral-flavored cooking oil like vegetable or grapeseed)
+- 2 tablespoon Coconut Oil sub any neutral-flavored cooking oil like vegetable or grapeseed)

 - Chopped green onions, corn kernels, or shredded coconut, for topping (optional)